UMWEDU/umw-careercenter-sync/_pages/studentemployment.md

 In this role, you will assist us in running the Center’s day-to-day operations, educate students, employers, and faculty about our services and resources, and assist with preparing for and executing employer events and job fairs.
 Career Ambassadors will be trained to run the front desk, post jobs and internships in our database, Handshake, and assist the needs of our students and alums.
 We are looking for committed and motivated students with strong customer service skills.

-To learn more and to apply to be a Career Ambassador, click here.
+To learn more and to apply to be a Career Ambassador, <a href="https://www.umw.edu/careercenter/students/studentemployment/student-employment-career-ambassador/">click here.</a>

 &nbsp;